Inequality of Opportunity and Income Redistribution: Introduction

-Our work also contributes to the emerging literature examining how individuals make redistribution decisions when luck stems from differences in workers' circumstances \citep{bhattacharyaandmollerstrom:2022, dongetal:2022, andre2024shallow}. \cite{andre2024shallow} investigates whether spectators hold workers responsible for the unequal incentives they face.
+Our work also contributes to the emerging literature examining how individuals make redistribution decisions when luck stems from differences in workers' circumstances \citep{bhattacharyaandmollerstrom:2022, dongetal:2024, andre2024shallow}. \cite{andre2024shallow} investigates whether spectators hold workers responsible for the unequal incentives they face.
 He finds that disparities in randomly assigned piece-rate wages produce large differences in worker performance.
-However, spectators reward workers according to their effort and irrespective of how differences in piece rates impact workers' performance. \cite{dongetal:2022} examine redistribution when luck arises through different employment offers or training quality.
+However, spectators reward workers according to their effort and irrespective of how differences in piece rates impact workers' performance. \cite{dongetal:2024} examine redistribution when luck arises through different employment offers or training quality.
 They find that spectators only partially account for these differences in advantages when making redistribution decisions.
 Similarly, \cite{bhattacharyaandmollerstrom:2022} examine redistribution decisions when luck determines whether individuals can work at all.
 They find that spectators tolerate more inequality when luck determines who is allowed to work than when luck directly determines outcomes.

-Our paper differs in two fundamental ways.
-First, we consider an environment in which the impact of unequal opportunities is uncertain.
-Our setting allows us to show that the inferential challenge that arises when there is uncertainty about the importance of luck is one of the key drivers of the redistribution gap that we observe.
-Second, the studies cited in the prior paragraph focus on how spectators reward differences in worker performance that arise from unequal opportunities.
-In contrast, we consider situations in which two equally hard-working people end up with vastly different outcomes solely due to a disparity in the opportunities that they face.
-This allows us to show that spectators have different attitudes towards redistribution even when there are no performance differences across workers.
+Our paper advances this literature in two fundamental ways.
+First, we study an environment where the impact of unequal opportunities is uncertain, mirroring real-world settings where the relationship between advantages and success is ambiguous.
+This design reveals that inferential challenges---the difficulty in assessing how much luck versus merit drives inequality---are key to understanding redistribution decisions.
+Second, while prior work focuses on how spectators reward performance differences that arise from unequal opportunities, we examine situations where equally hard-working individuals can achieve vastly different outcomes purely due to their circumstances.
+This shows that spectators have different attitudes towards redistribution even when there are no performance differences across workers.